tripl-ai/arc/docs-src/content/validate/index.md

 type: blog
 ---

 `*Validate` stages are used to perform validation and basic workflow controls.
-Programmers should think of these stages as [assertions](https://en.wikipedia.org/wiki/Assertion_(software_development)) in that the job should terminate with error given a certain condition.
+Programmers should think of these stages as [assertions](https://en.wikipedia.org/wiki/Assertion_(software_development)) in that the job should terminate with error if a certain condition is not met.

 ## EqualityValidate
 ##### Since: 1.0.0 - Supports Streaming: False